-Critical Concepts & Strategies is an exam preparation company focused exclusively on preparing prospective law enforcement candidates for the New Jersey Civil Service Commission (NJCSC) Law Enforcement Examination (LEE) and the New Jersey State Correction Officer Recruit Examination.
-The company founder, Dr. David A. Paprota, has over 23 years experience in preparing entry level law enforcement candidates for the NJCSC examinations.
+Critical Concepts & Strategies (CCS Test Prep) is an exam preparation company focused exclusively on preparing prospective law enforcement candidates for the New Jersey Civil Service Commission (NJCSC) Law Enforcement Examination (LEE) and the New Jersey State Correction Officer Recruit Examination.
+The company founder, Dr. David A. Paprota, has over 25 years experience in preparing entry-level law enforcement candidates for the NJCSC examinations.
 Dr. Paprota’s strategies and teaching methods provide each student with the greatest likelihood of achieving success on these critical civil service examinations.

 Civil Service law enforcement and corrections officer testing is extremely competitive in New Jersey.
 The New Jersey Civil Service Commission (NJCSC) only offers the open competitive tests known as the Law Enforcement Examination (LEE) and the New Jersey State Correction Officer Recruit Examination every two to three years.
+The most recent exam cycle concluded in the Fall of 2016.
 The long time period between exam administrations contributes to the necessity of properly preparing for such a limited opportunity to achieve a top score.
 Proper preparation can provide a candidate with a very high score and a career in law enforcement, while failing to properly prepare can effectively shut a candidate out for several years.

 As the premier entry-level law enforcement exam preparation company in New Jersey, Critical Concepts & Strategies (CCS) was founded by Dr. David A. Paprota to provide New Jersey law enforcement candidates with the most effective exam preparation training possible.
-Dr. Paprota serves an active chief of police with over 25 years of law enforcement experience.
-Dr. Paprota has over 23 years of formal experience training candidates for the New Jersey Civil Service Commission (NJCSC) Law Enforcement Examination (LEE) and the New Jersey State Correction Officer Recruit Examination.
+Dr. Paprota served as a chief of police with over 27 years of law enforcement experience and formally retired from law enforcement in 2016.
+Dr. Paprota has over 25 years of formal experience training candidates for the New Jersey Civil Service Commission (NJCSC) Law Enforcement Examination (LEE) and the New Jersey State Correction Officer Recruit Examination.
 His formal research and education at Seton Hall University specifically focused on three-factor psychometric testing which is the form of testing utilized in entry-level law enforcement.
 Dr. Paprota’s formal educational credentials, experience in exam preparation, and success in training law enforcement candidates are unmatched in New Jersey.

-As the Executive Director of CCS, Dr. Paprota ensures that only the most effective educational techniques and materials are utilized in the entry level law enforcement examination program.
+As the Executive Director of CCS, Dr. Paprota ensures that only the most effective educational techniques and materials are utilized in the entry-level law enforcement examination program.
 Only the most respected and credentialed instructors are permitted to teach a CCS course.
-Dr. Paprota has personally trained over 15,000 law enforcement candidates and incumbents in New Jersey, Pennsylvania, and New York over the past 20 years.
+Dr. Paprota has personally trained over 17,000 law enforcement candidates and incumbents in New Jersey, Pennsylvania, and New York over the past 25 years.

 Dr. Paprota was promoted to Sergeant in 1998 after achieving the highest exam score in the State of New Jersey.
 He was then promoted to Lieutenant in 2001 after again achieving the highest exam score in the State of New Jersey.
 Likewise, after achieving the highest exam score in the State of New Jersey, he was promoted to the rank of Captain in 2005.
 Dr. Paprota was ultimately promoted to the rank of Chief of Police in March of 2013.